 Elijah Cummings was born on January 18, 1951 in Baltimore, Maryland.
 He earned a BA in political science from Howard University in 1973, and a JD from the Maryland University School of Law in 1976.
 From 1980-96, Cummings worked as a private-practice attorney and served in the Maryland State House of Delegates.
 On April 16, 1996, he won a special election for the U.S. House of Representatives seat that became vacant when Rep. Kweisi Mfume resigned from Maryland’s 7th Congressional District in order to take a job as president of the NAACP.
-Cummings has held that seat ever since.
-He is a member of both the Congressional Black Caucus (which he once chaired) and the Congressional Progressive Caucus, and was formerly a member of the Out of Iraq Congressional Caucus.
-To maximize the effectiveness of his re-election campaigns and political intiatives, Cummings has used the services of Robert Creamer‘s Strategic Consulting Group.
+Cummings went on to hold that seat until the end of his life in 2019.
+At the time of his death, he was a member of both the Congressional Black Caucus (which he had once chaired) and the Congressional Progressive Caucus, and was a former member of the Out of Iraq Congressional Caucus.
+To maximize the effectiveness of his re-election campaigns and political initiatives, Cummings used the services of Robert Creamer‘s Strategic Consulting Group.

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Cummings was one of the 75—all Democrats—who voted to continue funding the group.